 For one hour a week, these kids, who spend most of their days working through what they call their “stuff,” are asked to just play basketball.
-But, make no mistake, playing in the Doc Wayne league is therapy — therapy delivered in just six to eight minutes a week.
+But, make no mistake, playing in the Doc Wayne league is therapy — therapy delivered in just six to eight minutes of game time.

 The league teaches players life skills through common sports sayings.
 A coach might remind his charges to “play to the whistle” when they are down 10 points with just a minute to play, with the hopes they will remember that phrase when they’re having trouble with a quiz at school.